lemlac/apon/README.md

 }
 ```

-The key of an object can be an expression if enclosed in square brackets.
+The key of an object can be an expression if enclosed in parentheses.
 The expression must evaluate to a string.

 ```apon
 let key = "message" in